BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 * After a preroll ad plays, the scrubber will sometimes be set to a point in the player's progress bar equal to the duration of the ad itself.

 ### Digital Rights Management
-* There is no official support for DRM (Widevine, PlayReady, etc) in this beta.
+* There is no official support for DRM (Widevine, PlayReady, etc) in this release.

 ### Device and OS Level-Specific Issues
 We are actively investigating a number of device and OS Level-specific issues found in testing: